alvarolarreategui/monte-carlo-sim/README.md

 - To run the app,

-	- you will need an R installation (sorry that I did not succeed in making it portable...)
+	- you will need an R installation

 	- make sure you have both files app.Rand helpers.R in the shiny folder